ucberkeley/savio-training-intro-2016/intro.md

 We provide some [tips about monitoring your job](http://research-it.berkeley.edu/services/high-performance-computing/tips-using-brc-savio-cluster).

+# Basic use of standard software: Python

-# Basic use of standard software: Python, R, MATLAB, etc., depending on participant requests
+# Basic use of standard software: R

 # How to get additional help

- - For technical issues and questions about using Savio: email brc-hpc-help@berkeley.edu.
+ - For technical issues and questions about using Savio:
+    - brc-hpc-help@berkeley.edu.
- - For questions about computing resources in general, including cloud computing: email brc@berkeley.edu.
+ - For questions about computing resources in general, including cloud computing:
+    - brc@berkeley.edu.
- - For questions about data management (including HIPAA-protected data): email researchdata@berkeley.edu.
+ - For questions about data management (including HIPAA-protected data):
+    - researchdata@berkeley.edu.

 # Upcoming events